We use cookies to understand how this site is used. Privacy policy

 Kriv AI

-Ensure ethical AI governance you can explain to your board.
-Our solution delivers AI risk & compliance controls for responsible AI compliance.
+Ethical AI governance you can explain to your board.

-• Translate AI initiatives into policies and compliance frameworks AI recognize.
+• Translate AI initiatives into policies and controls mapped to a recognized risk framework.

 • See where AI is used, how risky each system is, and who is accountable.